ahc72/author-id-project/README.md

 Author Identification using Deep Learning Project

 For Text_Pre_Processing, you need to download Stanford NER from here: https://nlp.stanford.edu/software/CRF-NER.shtml#Download
-Place the stanford-ner.jar and english.all.3class.distsim.crf.ser.gz files in the same directory as your code.
+Place the 'stanford-ner.jar' and 'english.all.3class.distsim.crf.ser.gz' files in the same directory as your code.
 They are called in the code as:

 jar = './stanford-ner.jar'